 For example, maybe your English text says something is a piece of cake.’
 A machine would probably translate that literally into Spanish, ‘un trozo de tarta.’
 The problem is that this phrase has a second meaning: to be easy in English.

 There’s no relation between cake and easiness in Spanish, so the literal translation doesn’t work.
 It doesn’t transmit the correct meaning.
 For something easy, you can say it’s ‘pan comido,‘ which translates as ‘eaten bread.’
-(But again, the meaning is lost in translation: would you understand if somebody told you that an exam was eaten bread?)
+(Again, the meaning is lost in translation: would you understand if somebody told you that an exam was eaten bread?)

 A good way to ensure the best accuracy possible is to proofread and polish any text that a machine has translated.
 This should be done by a person who speaks both languages fluently.